gesturelabs/a3cp/docs/schemas/SCHEMA_REFERENCE.md

 ## 6. Clarification & Feedback

-This section captures the system's capacity to refine or override intent classification through interactive clarification loops or caregiver intervention.
-It includes feedback pathways, label status transitions, consent markers, and decision finalization indicators.
+This section captures the system’s capacity to detect ambiguity (clarification), refine or override intent classification (label_correction), and finalize communicative output (final_decision).
+It includes structured metadata for triggering clarification, human intervention, and outcome tracking..

 All fields are optional unless required by a specific module (e.g., feedback logger or session manager).

----
-## 6. Clarification & Feedback

-This section captures information related to interactive clarification, human correction, and ethics-based filtering.
-It extends classifier and label metadata with clarification-aware annotations and outcome resolution logic.

 ---